uikit/uikit-site/docs/pages/grid-parallax.md

 # Grid Parallax

-<p class="uk-text-lead">Create an effect which scrolls the single columns of a grid with different speeds.</p>
+<p class="uk-text-lead">Create an effect to scroll the single columns of a grid at different speeds.</p>

-The grid parallax allows you to add a scrolling parallax effect to columns within a Grid from the [Grid component](grid.md).
+The Grid Parallax allows you to add a scrolling parallax effect to columns within a Grid from the [Grid component](grid.md).
 To do so you need to add the attribute `uk-grid-parallax` to the grid.

 ```html
 <div uk-grid uk-grid-parallax>...</div>